longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 40: Messages Button

-Figure 41 below shows as example of the :guilabel:`Messages` widget.
+Figure 41 below shows an example of the :guilabel:`Messages` widget.
 If you double-click on a message for unit movement, city production and a few other message types the client will take you to the city or the unit on the `Map View`_.